With innovation in the enterprise software space at an all-time high, many companies are coming to the realization...

 Set the foundation for ERP deployment

-The definition of a successful project is the realization of the benefits provided by a new ERP system.
+The definition of a successful project is the realization of the benefits provided by a new ERP implementation.
 Too many projects are more concerned with achieving an on-time, on-budget result as opposed to achieving the real value a new system can provide.
 Many consultants walk away at this point, consider their work done, and leave it to the end users to achieve the return on investment (ROI).

 The ideal way to achieve value realization is to have a proactive program that fine tunes the internal processes to achieve that desired ROI.

 It all starts with an analysis of the existing systems and their inherent weaknesses.
-Eventually, the task of educating the customer on what is possible with a new solution -- and its corresponding future state -- must be based on the values the new system is expected to deliver post deployment.
+Eventually, the task of educating the customer on what is possible with a new ERP implementation -- and its corresponding future state -- must be based on the values the new system is expected to deliver post deployment.

 Engage business end users